yatesco/seafile-docs/deploy/add_memcached.md

 First, make sure `libmemcached` library and development headers are installed on your system.

-On Ubuntu 16.04 or CentOS 7, you can install it.
+On Ubuntu 16.04 (`apt-get install python-dev`) and CentOS 7 (`yum install python-devel`) you can install it using the systems package manager.

 ```
 sudo apt-get install libmemcached-dev